A20 ~ Kitty’s Legacy

 She answers by tensing her hug.

 I lay my hand on the slab covering Kitty’s grave.

 “Your letter… I received it… Your nice from the twenty-ninths generation handed it to me.
 Forgive me for having taken so long until reading it.
-I came to give you the answer to your long sought question… It was supposed that… we were meant… that we have not…” I stutter emotionally.
+I came to give you the answer to your long-sought question… It was supposed that… we were meant… that we have not…” I stutter emotionally.
 “I didn’t realize…

 “I love you too, Kathy…” I finally say.
 “If—if I wasn’t cryopreserved… if I’d awoken when I was supposed to… I’d have told you in person.
 Ai shiteru, Kathy, I love you.

 “I’m sorry, Kathy… Things are different now…” I sigh deeply.
 “Thank you for your feelings.
-I’m afraid there are—there is a woman I love even more…” The arms around me shudder.
+I’m afraid there are—there is a woman I love even more…” The arms around me jolt slightly.
 “You know, Kathy?
 She is a trucker too… in outer space.
 Nowadays, we haul goods to other planets, even galaxies.
 A true shame you can’t see it…”

 I sigh deeply again and dry another tear rolling down my cheek.

 “Thank you, Kathy,” I whisper.
 “Thank you for having waited for a whole millennium.
 Te quiero, te amo, Catarina.”

 My t-shirt is getting wet.
 Long, silken blue hair covers my hand placed on Kitty’s grave.

 I lift my other hand and reach Aia’s cheek, her chin rests on my shoulder.
 I caress her cheek while her tears drop onto the fabric of my clothes.